-Is your students’ interest in math and science waxing or waning?
-The moon, sky, and planets are a great place to spark your elementary students’ interest in STEM learning.
+National Space Day is celebrated every year on the first Friday of May.
+This day was created to encourage observation of the many wonders of outer space.
+If your students’ interest in math and science is waxing or waning, the moon, sky, and planets are a great place to spark their interest in STEM learning.

-Even without a forecast of two lunar eclipses on the horizon, math and science lessons for phases of the moon can provide an interesting angle to your lesson.
 By implementing a student-centric curriculum with plenty of hands-on activities, you can ensure that your student scientists remain engaged in their learning.
-To support your efforts, HMH Into Science and HMH Into AGA have provided free phases of the moon activities and lesson plan ideas to help turn your students’ eyes to the skies.
+To support your efforts and help you celebrate National Space Day, HMH Into Science and HMH Into AGA have provided free phases of the moon activities and lesson plan ideas to help turn your students’ eyes to the skies.

 Teaching Phases of the Moon